ApryseSDK/pdftron-react-native/README.md

 ```

 ##### deleteAnnotations
-Delete the specified annotations in the current document.
+Deletes the specified annotations in the current document.

 Parameters: